gjeschke/MMMx/docs/source/MMMx_addresses.rst

 * zones
 * combinations

-Such selections can be made in ChimeraX, also via the ChimeraX interface of MMMx, and can then be imported into MMMx.

-MMMx can project its own addresses onto ChimeraX target specifications, as far as the ChimeraX target specification supports the type of addressing.
+MMMx can also project its own addresses onto ChimeraX target specifications, as far as the ChimeraX target specification supports the type of addressing.
 This excludes rotamer and atom location addressing.